 There are also studies indicating that people with ebikes are more likely to take longer and more frequent trips than those on traditional bikes.

 We invite you to check out our full lineup of e-bikes, including easy-access “step-through-frame” models and a folding model that makes transport on public transit a snap.
-With ranges up to 40 miles on a single charge and removable batteries for easy recharging at the office or home, you’re sure to find the perfect e-bike for you with Aventon!
+With ranges up to 40 miles on a single charge and removable batteries for easy recharging at the office or home, you’re sure to find the perfect electric bike with Aventon!